MahdiBM/TwitchIRC/README.md

 If you have any questions, [TwitchDev Discord server](https://discord.gg/twitchdev) will likely prove helpful to you.
 I'm available there @Mahdi BM#0517.

-Feel free to make PRs or create Issues as well :)
+Feel free to make PRs or open Issues as well :)